top of page

 Detailed Description:

 Developers and researchers who collect and analyze data do not always understand the impact that their findings and research can have on people and communities.
-For example, multiple scholars have repeatedly shown how data has, intentionally or unintentionally, exacerbated racial, gender, and socioeconomic injustice in society.
-By becoming a community of critically conscious researchers, we can dismantle inequities that arise in the research process by informing the design of future computing research efforts.
+Scholars have repeatedly shown how data has, intentionally or unintentionally, exacerbated inequality in society.
+We will use social science research methods to highlight, critique, and potentially mitigate the negative impacts of technological innovation on our world.
+Together, we will become a community of critically conscious researchers.

 WHAT YOU LEARN